w-ew/training-doc/TRAINING.md

 ```

 At the end of the `BitBake` execution, the toolchain installer is in `<build-dir>tmp/deploy/sdk` and can be executed as an script.

+## Linux kernel

+The source repository can be cloned with the following command:

+`$ git clone git://git.freescale.com/imx/linux-2.6-imx.git -b imx_4.1.15_1.0.0_ga`